-For evidence of these programs' failures to achieve their high expectations, residents of Illinois should look to New Jersey, which experimented with a pilot program for taxpayer-financed campaigns for state legislative candidates in a limited number of districts in 2007.
-In "Appendix 5: Conclusions and Recommendations on New Jersey's 'Clean Election' Experiment," the Center compared the program's outcomes with its stated goals to determine whether the pilot program was a success.54 Our research demonstrated that the pilot program failed to achieve the majority of its stated goals, including limiting interest group involvement, and the New Jersey Legislature wisely decided to abandon the program in 2008.
+For evidence of these programs' failures to achieve their high expectations, residents of D.C. should look to New Jersey, which experimented with a pilot program for taxpayer-financed campaigns for state legislative candidates in a limited number of districts in 2007.
+In "Appendix 5: Conclusions and Recommendations on New Jersey's 'Clean Election' Experiment," the Center compared the program's outcomes with its stated goals to determine whether the pilot program was a success.
+55 Our research demonstrated that the pilot program failed to achieve the majority of its stated goals, including limiting interest group involvement.